fergusq/tampio/README.md

 The Tampio Programming Language
 ===============================

-Tampio is a programming language that looks like a natural language – Finnish.
+Tampio is an object-oriented programming language that looks like a natural language – Finnish.
 It is named after a famous Finnish programmer.

 This branch currently contains a new iteration of the language that is not functional.
 The functional language is in the `functional` branch.